vyapp/vy/BOOK.md

 ### Paste text one line down

-Switch to NORMAL mode, place the cursor in the middle of a line then press.
+Switch to NORMAL mode, place the cursor in the middle of a line then press:

     <Control-P>

-The above Key-Command will select a range of the line from the cursor position to the end of the line.
+The above keycommand will select a range of the line from the cursor position to the end of the line.

-Then copy the selected text by pressing.
+Then copy the selected text by pressing:

     <Key-y>

-Now that there is text in the clipboard, press.
+Now that there is text in the clipboard, press:

     <Key-r>